brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The SOC team applied technical CTI feeds to firewall and IDS systems, blocking malicious IP addresses and proactively stopping intrusion attempts on the network.

+### Threat Clustering
+**Definition:**
+The process of grouping similar threat events, behaviors, or indicators to identify and track threat actor campaigns.

+**Example Usage:**
+Threat clustering helped link recent phishing attacks to a known cybercriminal group.

 ### Threat Intelligence Platform (TIP)
 **Definition:**